courselabs/kubernetes/labs/deployments/README.md

 kubectl describe deploy whoami
 ```

+</details><br/>

-> The events talk about another object called a [ReplicaSet]() - we'll get to that soon
+> The events talk about another object called a ReplicaSet - we'll get to that soon.

 ## Scaling Deployments

 The Deployment knows how to create Pods from the template in the spec.
-You can create as many replicas - copies of the same Pod spec - as your cluster can handle.
+You can create as many replicas - different Pods created from the same Pod spec - as your cluster can handle.

 You can scale **imperatively** with Kubectl: